Dylan-H-Wang/Facial-Expression-Recognition/README.md

 #### Download code and data files

-You can go to [release](https://github.com/Dylan-H-Wang/Facial-Expression-Recognition/releases) page to download the coding and all of data files.
+You can go to [release](https://github.com/Dylan-H-Wang/Facial-Expression-Recognition/releases) page to download the source code and all of data files.
+If the download speed is slow, you can try command line tool using `wget`.

 In the `models` package, it contains pre-trained `vgg_face` and `vgg_f` models, and our models including `vgg_face_no_dsd`, `vgg_f_no_dsd`, `vgg_13_no_dsd` and `kmeans`.